swamiiyer/swamiiyer.github.io/_pages/cs451/course_info.md

 Read the handout [`cs451_collaboration.pdf`](https://www.cs.umb.edu/~siyer/teaching/cs451/cs451_collaboration.pdf).

-#### Academic Honesty

-Cheating on the projects, exams, or attendance constitutes a violation of the academic honesty code, and will be handled according to the procedures delineated in the [Student Code of Conduct, Appendix B](https://www.umb.edu/editor_uploads/images/life_on_campus/FINALUMBCode9-5-18-Appendix_B_V2.pdf).
+If you are caught cheating on a project/exam and if it is your first offense, you will receive a 0 for that project/exam, and you will be reported to the appropriate department official.
+If you repeat this behavior and are caught again, you will receive an F for the course and you will be reported to the appropriate university personnel.
+Regrettably, this has happened quite often and is always extremely unpleasant.

 #### Accommodations for Students with Disabilities